zivid/zivid-cpp-samples/source/Camera/Basic/CaptureTutorial.md

 ### Manual configuration

-We may choose to configure settings manually ([go to source][settings-url]).
+We may choose to configure settings manually.
 For more information about what each settings does, please see [Zivid One+ Camera Settings][kb-camera_settings-url].

 #### Single Frame

-We can configure settings for an individual frame directly to the camera.
+We can configure settings for an individual frame directly to the camera ([go to source][settings-url]).
 ```cpp
 camera << Zivid::Settings::Iris{ 20 }
        << Zivid::Settings::ExposureTime{ std::chrono::microseconds{ 8333 } }